-Write operations are initiated by asserting R/W LOW and \overline{LD} LOW at the rising edge of the positive input clock (K).
+Write operations are initiated by asserting R/W LOW and LD LOW at the rising edge of the positive input clock (K).
 The address presented to address inputs is stored in the write address register.
-On the following K clock rise, the data presented to $D{[17:0]}$ is latched and stored into the 18-bit write data register, provided $\overline{BWS}{[1:0]}$ are both asserted active.
-On the subsequent rising edge of the negative input clock (K) the information presented to $D{[17:0]}$ is also stored into the write data register, provided $\overline{BWS}{[1:0]}$ are both asserted active.
+On the following K clock rise, the data presented to $D{[17:0]}$ is latched and stored into the 18-bit write data register, provided $BWS{[1:0]}$ are both asserted active.
+On the subsequent rising edge of the negative input clock (K) the information presented to $D{[17:0]}$ is also stored into the write data register, provided $BWS{[1:0]}$ are both asserted active.
 The 36 bits of data are then written into the memory array at the specified location.
 Write accesses can be initiated on every rising edge of the positive input clock (K).
-The data flow is pipelined such that 18 bits of data can be transferred into the device on every rising edge of the input clocks (K and \overline{K}).
+Doing so pipelines the data flow such that 18 bits of data can be transferred into the device on every rising edge of the input clocks (K and K).

-When the write access is deselected, the device ignores all inputs after the pending write operations have been completed.
+When the write access is deselected, the device ignores all inputs after the pending write operations are completed.